How long does drain last

 1. 1

-Regularly clean and maintain your drains by using a drain cleaner, plunger, or drain snake to prevent clogs and extend their lifespan.
+Regularly clean your drain with a plunger or drain snake to prevent clogs and extend its lifespan.

 Frequently Asked Questions

-How can I tell if my drain needs to be replaced?
+How do I know if my drain needs to be replaced?

-Signs your drain may need replacement include slow draining, frequent clogs, strange noises, or visible damage or corrosion.
+Signs your drain may need replacement include slow draining, frequent clogs, leaks, or water backing up.

 Connect with certified professionals in your area